NekoLi3/eve-o-preview/README.md

       "EVE - Example Toon 2": "Blue"
     }

 You should modify this entry with a list of each of your clients replacing "Example Toon 1", etc with the name of your character.
-The values on the right allow you to set a background color for when that client has prevent preview true (either Per Client or global)
+The values on the right allow you to set a background color for when that client has prevent preview true (either Per Client or global).
+Do NOT select HotPink else you will be clashing with Transparency settings.

 If a client does not appear in this list, then it will use the global Prevent Preview Color by default.